BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The lifehash, the type, the digest, and all but the last two words in the default name should be identical anywhere that you import your seed that uses the Blockchain Commons OIB specification.
 That will help you to always know that your seed was accurately transmitted, and to always make sure you're working with the right seed.

+OIBs are also displayed for various keys derived from your seed.
+They use different icons for the "type" and do not include a name.

 ### Deleting a Seed

 Seeds can be deleted with the "Edit" function on the seed listing page.
 You can immediately "Undo" it if you deleted the wrong seed, but afterward, any seed you deleted will be gone forever.
 Be careful!

 ### Viewing a Seed

+You can view additional details of a seed by clicking the seed in the seed listing menu.
+The resulting page will show you the OIB, the bit size, the resultant strength, and the creation date.
+You can also edit the "Name" and add "Notes".

+This is additionally where you export information on the seed: either the public key or the private data.

 ### Exporting a Seed

+A seed can be exported by touching the "Decrypt" box under the "Data" section of a seed.
+This will require your 2FA, such as a thumbprint or a Face ID.
+After it decrypts, you can then click the "Share" button to the top right.
+This will allow you to export as hex, as BIP39 Mnemonic Words, as ByteWords, or as a `ur:crypto-seed`, and has additional functions for exporting SSKR shares and deriving and exporting keys.

+These functions all will copy the data in the appropriate form to your clipboard, allowing you to then paste it until the app of your choice.
+The `ur:crypto-seed` alternatively allows you to print the QR containing the `ur:crypto-seed` for your seed.

+> :warning: **WARNING:** Generally, you want to always keep your seed in **Seed Tool**.
+It is both secure and resilient in the app.
+There is no reason to export it.
+Instead, export keys as appropriate, ideally watch-only public keys or specific keys in response to a `ur:crypto-request` from another app.

+#### Exporting SSKR Shares

+### Deriving a Key

+[use other app, if possible]

+### Answering a Request

 ### Transforming a Seed